Winemaker & Owner, Heidi Peterson Barrett

 Her career took off in the late 80s when she began working for Dalla Valle as an “independent winemaker”.
 She began to develop a tiny project called Screaming Eagle shortly afterwards, and from there, things escalated quickly.
 With 5 perfect 100-point scores for her wines in the span of just a few years, Heidi skyrocketed to international fame, setting a world record for the highest price ever paid for a single bottle of wine ($500,000 for a 6L of 1992 Screaming Eagle at the Napa Valley Wine Auction in 2000).

-Today, Heidi maintains a stable of ultra-premium client wineries, including Paradigm, Lamborn, Amuse Bouche, Au Sommet, Fantesca, and Kenzo Estate, as well as her own brands La Sirena and Barrett & Barrett.
+Today, Heidi maintains a stable of ultra-premium client wineries, including Paradigm, Lamborn, Amuse Bouche, Au Sommet, and Fantesca, as well as her own brands La Sirena, Barrett & Barrett, and Aviatrix.
 She and Bo live among their vineyards in Calistoga.
 In her free time, she enjoys scuba diving, skiing, flying her helicopter, making art, and gardening.